Proposition 64 (Marijuana Offenses) FAQ

 Maybe.
 The maximum jail time for a felony that becomes a misdemeanor under Prop.
 64 is 180 days.
 However, if you have other cases or charges that are holding you in custody, you will not be released even if you receive a reduction on one or more charges under Prop.
 64.

 If you have no other charges keeping you in state prison, you may be released from prison.
-If your case is reduced to a misdemeanor, your maximum sentence is no more than 180 days in county jail.
+If your case is reclassified as a misdemeanor, your maximum sentence is no more than 180 days in county jail.
 You cannot be sentenced to prison on a misdemeanor, but you can be sentenced to county jail.

 Perhaps.
 The judge that resentences you has discretion to order up to 1 year of “supervision.”
 To illustrate, if you are on formal probation or Post Release Community Supervision and the “supervision” term is greater than one year remaining, the judge will not “add supervision” for your new misdemeanor.
 Sometimes no “supervision” is ordered.
 (See, HS § 11361.9(c).)
 Each case is different.
 It can depend on the type of sentence you received before, how much time you have served, and your overall criminal history.